A lot or a little?

-Parents need to know that The Color Purple is a moving, inspirational novel told in letters that includes an abundance of mature content -- explicit sex, rape, incest, sexism and violence toward women, and a lesbian relationship.
-The book vividly portrays the harsh life of rural, poor African Americans -- especially women -- in the pre-civil rights South, and has been criticized for its negative depiction of African-American men.
+Parents need to know that Alice Walker's The Color Purple is a moving, inspirational novel told in letters that includes an abundance of mature content -- explicit sex, rape, incest, sexism, violence toward women, and a lesbian relationship.
+It won both the National Book Award and the Pulitzer Prize for fiction.
+The novel vividly portrays the harsh life of rural, poor African Americans -- especially women -- in the pre-civil-rights South, and has been criticized for its negative depiction of African American men.
 It ranked No. 17 on the American Library Association's list of the 100 Most Frequently Challenged Books 2000-2009 due to its sex, violence, and strong language.
 The novel was adapted for Steven Spielberg's successful 1985 film version and a 2005 Broadway musical.

 What's the story?